Terminal lucidity: Early research

 The earliest attempt at explanation was issued by Benjamin Rush in 1812, which hypothesized that a reawakening could be due to a nervous excitation caused by pain or fever, or because of dead blood vessels, released by a leakage of water in the brain chambers.

 In 1826, Karl Friedrich Burdach, a physiologist and anatomist, focused on the anatomy of the brains of people who died and experienced this phenomenon.
 He noted changes in their brains, for example, there was blood outflow within the brain, presence of an unusual fluid filling the brain, increase in the size of the brain or softening in some parts of the brain.

-In 1839, Johannes Friedreich, a physician, reviewed multiple case reports of people who experienced terminal lucidity.
+In 1839, Johannes Friedreich, a physician, reviewed case reports of people who experienced terminal lucidity.
 He proposed that the factors causing impairments and brain dysfunctions may be reversed shortly before death, because some studies showed that people who have water in their brains (hydrocephalus) will have less water before they die.
 He suggested that this could be induced by fever, but none of the terminal lucidity cases included high fever or deteriorated brain tissues.

 Current research

 In 2009, Macleod reached conclusions based on his own observations, rather than witness statements which the majority of other case studies used.
 Out of 100 deaths that happened in a hospice, 6 cases experienced terminal lucidity which lasted 12 hours and the people died 48 hours later.
-Benzodiazepines (medications to decrease arousal) and antiemetics (medications to ease nausea and vomiting) were used, but their doses did not exceed the recommended maximum, although a high dose of an opioid was used in one case.
+Benzodiazepines (depressants that produce sedation and hypnosis) and antiemetics (medications to ease nausea and vomiting) were used, but their doses did not exceed the recommended maximum, although a high dose of an opioid was used in one case.
 Macleod was not able to find any predictors or causes of terminal lucidity, but he suggested that terminal lucidity was more common in the past because in modern pharmacology there are guidelines and recommendations for medication usage.
 For example, doctors in the past did not have a dosage limit for opioids, and did not have the medications to ease nausea and vomiting.

 In 2018, the US National Institute on Aging (NIA) announced two funding opportunities in order to encourage scientists to advance nascent science of lucidity.
 Of these funded studies, a lab at New York University was awarded a five-year grant in 2020 for their proposal to measure the actual brain activity, record audio and video, and have caregivers keep diaries, making it the first in depth study focusing on lucidity in dementia patients.

 In 2021, a non-tested hypothesis of neuromodulation was proposed, whereby near-death discharges of neurotransmitters and corticotropin-releasing peptides act upon preserved circuits of the medial prefrontal cortex and hippocampus, promoting memory retrieval and mental clarity.
 This study also proposed a relationship between lucid dreaming and terminal lucidity, suggesting further research should be conducted to explore the similarities of brain signals between the two.